amauryval/gdf2bokeh/README.md

 # convert file data to geojson
 my_polygons = gpd.GeoDataFrame.from_file("my_input_data.geojson")
-# now you can format data with the "format_features" static method
+# now you can format data with the "format_features" method contained in the BokehForMap class
 bokeh_polygons = my_map.format_features(my_polygons)

 # now we can plot data